Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.nextjs.routing.md

 - Every page in app router receives route parameters through params prop.
 The type of params is a promise that resolves to an obj containing dynamic segments as key value pairs.

-When these conventions are followed, routethe file automatically becomes available as a route.
+When these conventions are followed, route file automatically becomes available as a route.

-- similarly for tested routes:
+- similarly for nested routes:

 ![](/assets/images/nested-routes.png)